sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_project.md

 * <strong>Gold</strong> is when all the bugs in your project have been fixed and quality is assured.
 It is ready to go public.

+## USER TESTING
+You should be [conducting research](dm997X_ms_thesis_research.md) and user testing throughout the ENTIRE semester.
+Do not wait until the last minute to begin user testing; User testing gives you invaluable feedback about your project.
+Include the results of your user testing in your thesis paper.